(For 2016–2017 academic year)

 Advanced placement credits are not accepted for credit in the political science major or minor programs.

 The department will accept for major credit a maximum of two political science courses taken at other institutions.
 Only one transfer credit will be accepted toward the minor.
 These courses must have been approved for transfer credit by the Colgate registrar and by the member of the Department of Political Science designated to evaluate them.
 In all instances, courses accepted for major or minor credit must be comparable in quality, quantity of reading and writing, and scope of coverage to courses offered in the department.
 Transfer credits will not ordinarily be offered for POSC 100-level courses or POSC 232.
 Students who anticipate applying for major or minor credit for a course or courses to be taken at another institution should consult with the faculty member evaluating them before enrolling elsewhere.

 Students may select a topical major in Asian studies with a focus on India, China, or Japan, including related departmental courses in political science.
-International Relations

 Students with a singular focus on the international political realm take, in conjunction with those in political science, courses in the languages, economics, history, and allied fields.
-Peace and Conflict Studies

 Students interested in this major may enroll in the interdisciplinary Peace and Conflict Studies Program.